Strengthen Electrical Safety Through Effective Arc Flash Training

 - Electrical safety training was not adequate

-Electrical Safety and Arc Flash Training is Required
+Electrical Safety and Arc Flash Training Requirements

 - Blue collar supervisors